gvsafronov/fluidb/README.md

 * Queue server
 * Pattern "Central dispatcher" (for sharding)
 * Solution that sits in front of multiple data sources and allow them to be treated as a single json database

+For useful cases of how a project can be used, please refer to the <a href="https://docs.keydb.dev/docs/">Documentation</a>

 <br>